Kbruce36/django_task_force/readme.md

 # DJANGO TASK FORCE PROJECT (DTF)

 ## DTF Project Group Assignment for Bootcamp-13
-In this project we shall be demostrating to students how to go about Django Installations, Use of some modules in Django eg PostgressSQL, RESTAPi etc to the class
+In this project, we shall be demonstrating to students how to go about Django Installations, Use of some modules in Django eg PostgreSQL, RESTAPi, etc to the class
 # Pre-Installations
 - Create a for your project
 - git clone repo